Shield AI unveils X-BAT autonomous fighter jet with VTOL capability

 In an interview with The War Zone, Shield AI’s Armor Harris, Senior Vice President, claimed the aircraft “basically brings the capability of something like an F-35,” adding that it can take off and land vertically at a tenth of the cost.

-The first X-BAT is under development and engine testing.
+The company says that the first X-BAT is under development and engine testing.
 The first VTOL flights are scheduled for 2026 with plans to achieve production by 2029.

 In a future peer-on-peer war with China, forward US airfields are seen as vulnerable and may not be tenable.
 Increasingly, the Air Force is looking for runway-independent solutions, including smaller S/VTOL tactical transport options.
 Beta Technologies is another company to recently announce a runway-independent cargo solution to get supplies into contested environments.